-Natural disasters and man-made crises are not gender-neutral – they have a different impact on women, girls, boys, men and elderly persons.
-Therefore, gender and age need to be considered in the humanitarian response to ensure that the assistance reaches the most vulnerable and respond adequately to the differentiated needs and abilities of different groups.
-For instance, water containers should not be too heavy so that children or elderly women are able to carry them.
+Natural disasters and man-made crises have a different impact on women, girls, boys, men and elderly people.
+Therefore, gender and age need to be considered in humanitarian responses to ensure that assistance addresses the specific needs of different groups.
+For instance, water containers should not be too heavy so that children or elderly people are able to carry them.

-Taking gender and age into consideration is a matter of quality humanitarian programming, as well as a matter of compliance with EU humanitarian mandate and international commitments.
-Aid that is gender- and age-insensitive is less effective.
-It risks not reaching the most vulnerable people or failing to respond adequately to their specific needs.
+Integrating gender and age enhances the quality of humanitarian programming, in line with the EU's humanitarian mandate and other international commitments.
+Aid that is not gender and age-sensitive is less effective.
+It risks not reaching the most vulnerable people or failing to adequately respond to their specific needs.
 Furthermore, it could expose vulnerable populations to risks such as sexual and gender-based violence.

-In order to ensure that the humanitarian response is adapted to address the specific needs of different groups of the populations, both women and men of all ages should be consulted and participate in the design, implementation and evaluation of the humanitarian program.
+In order to ensure that the humanitarian response is adapted to address the specific needs of different groups, both women and men, and children should be consulted and should participate in the design, implementation and evaluation of humanitarian actions.

 How are we helping?

-Regarding gender, in line with the European Consensus on Humanitarian Aid and following recommendations from the Gender Review report, the Commission has developed a gender approach for humanitarian assistance.
-According to this approach, projects funded through the EU humanitarian budget are expected to follow the guidance outlined in the 'Staff Working Document on Gender in Humanitarian Assistance: Different Needs, Adapted Assistance' (official version, brochure version available in English, French and Spanish).
+This requires that projects funded through the EU humanitarian budget follow the guidance outlined in the 2013 policy Gender in Humanitarian Assistance: Different Needs, Adapted Assistance (brochure version available in English, French and Spanish).

-In 2014, to ensure effective policy implementation, the Commission introduced the Gender-Age Marker (available in English, French, and Spanish) in January 2014, as a quality and accountability tool to assess, promote and track gender- and age-sensitive humanitarian interventions.
-This instrument is applied to all Commission-funded humanitarian actions.
+In January 2014, the European Commission introduced the Gender-Age Marker (available in English, French and Spanish) as a quality and accountability tool to assess, promote and track EU-funded humanitarian interventions' sensitivity to gender and age.